Sulim Yamadayev: Assassination

 On 29 March 2009, Sulim Yamadayev was reported to be the victim of an assassination in Dubai, where he lived for several months as Suleiman Yamadayev and/or Suleyman Madov; his two bodyguards said he was shot in the back of the neck in an underground garage.
 The police attempted to detain a Russian citizen in connection with the attack, but the suspect was able to flee.
 However, despite the early reports of death, according to his younger brother, Isa, Yamadayev survived at least three gunshot wounds and was hospitalized in critical condition.
 According to RIAN, Yamadayev was placed in a military hospital after surviving an assassination attempt: he reportedly returned fire on his attackers, which "saved his life."
 Dubai police dismissed this, reporting that Yamadayev died instantly from wounds sustained during the shooting.
 Chechen president Ramzan Kadyrov confirmed on 1 April that Yamadayev had been buried in the Gulf state.

-On 5 April 2009, the Dubai police accused Adam Delimkhanov of ordering the assassination.
+On 5 April 2009, the Dubai Police Force accused Adam Delimkhanov of ordering the assassination.
 Delimkhanov is a member of the Russian State Duma for the United Russia party and Kadyrov's cousin and a close associate.
 He denied the accusation, saying it was "a provocation and an attempt to destabilize conditions in the Chechen Republic."
 Later, the Interpol has issued arrest warrants for seven Russian citizens in connection with the killing.
 Besides Delimkhanov, Zelimkhan Mazayev, Elimpasha Khatsuyev, Salman Kimayev, Tirpal Kimayev, Ramazan Musiev and Marvan Kimayev were named as being wanted for "crimes against life and health".